sblantipodi/platformio_version_increment/README.md

 The `version` file by default will have `0.1.0`, but you can edit it with the version number you wish to start incrementing from.

-Every upload will trigger a +1 on the hotfix number.
+Every completed upload will trigger a +1 on the hotfix number.

 In the `Version.h` file (which you'll need to include in order to access the incrementing version and timestamp variables) you'll have this:
 ```c++